raihanulhaque643/Ninja_Quiz/README.md

 # Ninja_Quiz
-A simple quiz project using JS
+A simple quiz project using JS.

 Bootstrap CDN has been used for layout design.
 Submit event is checked using javascript to match correct answer. scrollTo method of window object is used to view user the result on submission.